 Case study 1.
 Add lots of products to cart, go to checkout, then after all this effort you notice the ONLY payment method is PayPal.

-“But I don’t have a PayPal account” – thinks the user.
+“But I don’t have a PayPal account“.
 Cart abandonment it is.
 (YES, they can pay with a credit card even if they don’t have a PayPal account, but go tell the user…).

-“But I don’t want to give you my credit card details” – thinks the user.
+“But I don’t want to give you my credit card details“.
 Cart abandonment it is.
-(YES, if your hosting comes with an SSL cert there won’t be a problem with that, but go tell the user…).
+(YES, if your website won’t save their credit card details because they’re safely stored with Stripe, but go tell the user…).

 You should offer as many payment options as possible.
-When you go to the shop you can pay with cash, credit card, and other methods.
+When you go to the shop you can pay with cash, credit card, phone credit, debit card, PayPal and other methods.

 And so should your WooCommerce website.
 Enable PayPal to allow those who trust in PayPal to pay securely, and enable Stripe to allow those who can’t stand PayPal to pay on your website directly.